ArianIR77/Caregiving-for-Individuals-with-Dementia/README.md

 ## Methods

-- Data Source: NSOAAP survey responses
+- **Data Source**: NSOAAP survey responses
-- Tools Used: Python, Pandas, Numpy, Matplotlib, Seaborn, SciPy, statsmodels, scikit-learn
+- **Tools Used**: Python, Pandas, Numpy, Matplotlib, Seaborn, SciPy, statsmodels, scikit-learn

 ### Measures and Outcomes
-- Health Outcomes: Physical, emotional, and social health of caregivers.
+- **Health Outcomes**: Physical, emotional, and social health of caregivers.
-- Exposure Variable: Self-described race/ethnicity of caregivers.
+- **Exposure Variable**: Self-described race/ethnicity of caregivers.

 ### Key Findings
 A summary of main findings and results are included in the final report.